Modern Slavery banner

 Training

-All new joiners must complete an intensive induction process, which includes employee awareness of the potential of modern slavery risks occurring and outlines steps to be taken to report any concerns.
+All new joiners must complete an intensive induction process, which includes employee awareness of the potential of modern slavery risks occurring and outlines the steps employees should take to report any concerns.

 Looking ahead